 (a) Pollutants that will be emitted at less than the de minimis emission level listed in OAR 340-200-0020 from the entire source,

-(b) Short Term Activity and Basic ACDPs; or
+(b) Short Term Activity and Basic ACDPs;

-(c) Hazardous air pollutants as listed in OAR 340-244-0040 Table 1; Early Reduction High Risk Pollutants listed in 340-244-0120 Table 2; or Accidental Release Substances listed in 340-244-0230 Table 3.
-(4) Generic PSELs may be used for any category of ACDP or Title V permit.
+(c) Hazardous air pollutants as listed in OAR 340-244-0040 Table 1; high-risk pollutants listed in 40 CFR 63.74; substances listed for accidental release prevention regulation in 40 CFR 68.130 unless listed in the definition of significant emission rate; or air toxics listed in OAR 340 division 246, unless also listed in the definition of significant emission rate.

+(4) PSELs may be generic PSELs, or source specific PSELs set at the generic PSEL levels, or may be set at source specific levels.

+(a) A source with a generic PSEL may not maintain a netting basis for that pollutant.

+(b) A source with a source specific PSEL that is set at the generic PSEL level may maintain a netting basis for that pollutant.

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.